perfectwebtech/blog/content/posts/2019/04/react-native-webview-navigationtype-issues.md

 ```

 In the above example, my webpage might use resources from my own domain, and maybe a JS script from jsDelivr.
 Everything else the webview might load should be considered external, and should be opened in an external browser.

----

-Please tweet me below if you think you have a better idea of how to solve this problem, I would really like to know!